Divorce - separation

 · Copy of separation/divorce order from the county governor.

 If there is an existing agreement on distribution, public administration cannot be applied for.
-In the event of a dispute concerning interpretation, enforcement etc., a case can be referred to the courts.
+In the event of a dispute concerning for exmple interpretation or enforcement, a case can be referred to the courts.
 This is done by one of the parties taking out a civil indictment.